 Bottle fed babies with an already full tummy may end up overfed, with gas bubbles and spitting up soon to follow if they are offered further feeding too soon.
 Reducing the risk of overfeeding in a bottle fed baby is where a pacifier can fill an important need.

 4. Its easier to stop using a pacifier than it is to stop thumb sucking

 Many parents worry about thumb sucking becoming a habit that may be difficult to break in the future, and may opt for a pacifier in preference.
 One advantage a pacifier has over thumb sucking is a parent can control the use of a pacifier.
 When it's time to stop using a pacifier, you can throw it away.
 You can't throw away a thumb!

 5. Pacifiers may reduce the risk of Sudden Infant Death Syndrome (SIDS)

-There are a number of studies which have identified a substantially lower incidence of SIDS in babies who use pacifiers compared to those who do not.
+A number of studies have identified a substantially lower incidence of SIDS in babies who use pacifiers compared to those who do not.
 Just as the cause of SIDS is not clearly understood, the positive effects provided by the use of pacifiers remains unclear.
 Further research is needed before pacifier use would be recommended to reduce the risk of SIDS.